How to become a good Manager and Leader

-An employee’s growth and progression does not always lead them away from your company, and you can find more tips on employee retention here.
+An employee’s growth and progression don’t always lead them away from your company, and you can find more tips on employee retention tactics.

 Micromanaging is the word that will send shivers down your employee’s spine.
 Trusting your employees and supporting their decisions is an example of a good Manager.

 “A good Manager trusts you and supports the decisions you make, even if you’re not sure yourself.
 Encouraging you to trial and error is what makes a good boss” – Adeva, 24, Graduate Procurement Manager